 FIXED-POINT OPERANDS: Can be a byte, a halfword, or a word in length.
-Variable-length operands of up to 256 bytes or halfwords may be located anywhere in main storage.
+Variable-length operands of up to 256 bytes of halfwords may be located anywhere in main storage.

 FLOATING-POINT OPERANDS: Some 8140 Processor models offer hardware facilities for floating-point arithmetic.
-Floating-point operands are one word or one doubleword in length and may be located in a floating-point register or in main storage.
+Floating-point operands are one word or one double-word in length and may be located in a floating-point register or in main storage.

 INSTRUCTIONS: An instruction is either 16 bits (halfword) or 32 bits (word) long.
 Each instruction is in one of seven basic formats.
-The halfword instruction formats are: registerregister (RR), register-immediate (RI), register-storage (RS), anf floating-point register-register (FR).
-The word instruction formats are: register-register long (RR-Long), register-
+The halfword instruction formats are: register-register (RR), register-immediate (RI), register-storage (RS), and floating-point register-register (FR).
+The word instruction formats are: register-register long (RR-Long), register-storage long (RS-Long), and floating-point register-storage (FS).
+The format names express, in general terms, the specification of the associated operands.

-This IBM 8100 configuration includes, from left to right: two 8809 Magnetic Tape Units, two 8775 Display Terminals, an 8100 Processor, two 8101 Storage and I/O units, and a 3289 Line Printer, Model 3.
-An 8100 system can support up to 512K bytes of memory and 320 megabytes of disk storage.
+This IBM 8100 configuration includes, from left to right: two 8809 Magnetic Tape Units, two 8775 Display Terminals; an 8100 Processor, two 8101 Storage and I/O units, and a 3289 Line Printer, Model 3.
+An 8100 system can support up to 1024K bytes of memory and 639 megabytes of disk storage.